 Just-Released Offer Save up to 15% per person

 Welcome to Ushuaia, the world’s southernmost city and starting point of your expedition.
-Upon your arrival at the airport you will be provided with a transfer to your hotel, which will be arranged for you and is included in the price of the voyage.
-For the rest of the day you will be free to explore the city.
+Transfer to your hotel (included in the price of your voyage).
+For the rest of the day you are free to explore the city.
 Take advantage of souvenir shopping and a variety of dining options in the city center.

-In the afternoon you will join a group transfer to the pier where you will be welcomed aboard your expedition ship, the M/V Sea Spirit.
+Arrive at the ship via group transfer in the afternoon where you will be greeted by the expedition team and ship's officers.
 Explore the ship and get comfortable in your home away from home for the extraordinary adventure to come.
 Savor the anticipation of your Antarctic dreams coming true as the ship slips her moorings and sails toward a true wilderness where wildlife abounds.
-The scenery as you sail through the Beagle Channel on your first evening is wonderful and there is already the possibility of marine mammal encounters.
+The scenery as you sail through the Beagle Channel on your first evening is wonderful—there is already the possibility of marine mammal encounters.

-From the Falkland Islands head east toward South Georgia, passing the remote, seabird-covered pinnacles known as Shag Rocks on the way.
+From the Falkland Islands the ship will head east toward South Georgia, passing the remote, seabird-covered pinnacles known as Shag Rocks on the way.
 You will also cross the Antarctic Convergence, the biological boundary of the Southern Ocean.
-Briefings, biosecurity procedures, and lectures from your expert staff prepare you for your arrival in South Georgia.
+Briefings, biosecurity procedures, and lectures from your expert staff will prepare you for arrival in South Georgia.

 After your amazing time in South Georgia proceed southwest toward the Antarctic Peninsula.
 Pelagic seabirds including the majestic albatross are common in these waters and can readily be viewed from panoramic open decks or from exterior stateroom windows and balconies.

 From Antarctica you will head north through the Drake Passage toward South America.
-Presentations and workshops by your expert staff, as well as a range of onboard recreation facilities, ensure that these days at sea are not idly spent.
-This is also the time for your End of Voyage ceremonies including slideshow and farewell dinner.
+Presentations and workshops as well as a range of onboard recreation facilities ensure that these days at sea are not idly spent.
+There is also time for the End of Voyage ceremonies, including a slideshow and farewell dinner.

-After breakfast say farewell in the city of Ushuaia, where you started.
-We provide a group transfer to the airport or to the town center if you wish to spend more time here.
+After breakfast say farewell in the city of Ushuaia, where you first started.
+A group transfer is provided to the airport or to the town center.
 As you look back on your wonderful experience in Antarctica, you may already be looking forward to your next incredible adventure to the ice!

 Mandatory Travel Insurance:

-One pre-voyage hotel night in Ushuaia (if a single traveler reserves a shared cabin aboard the ship, they will automatically receive shared hotel accommodations on the pre-cruise night at the hotel); group transfer from airport to Ushuaia hotel on the day prior to departure; group transfer to the ship on day of embarkation; group transfer to airport or central location upon disembarkation in Ushuaia; shipboard accommodations; scheduled landings/excursions; digital voyage log; gear to keep (complimentary expedition parka); gear on loan (rubber boots); meals on board ship; coffee/tea station 24 hours on ship; welcome and farewell cocktail on board ship; port fees.
+One pre-voyage hotel night in Ushuaia (if a single traveler reserves a shared cabin aboard the ship, they will automatically receive shared hotel accommodations on the pre-cruise night at the hotel); group transfer from airport to Ushuaia hotel on the day prior to departure; group transfer to the ship on day of embarkation; group transfer to airport or central location upon disembarkation in Ushuaia; shipboard accommodations; scheduled landings/excursions; digital voyage log; gear to keep (complimentary expedition parka); gear on loan (rubber boots); meals on board ship; 24-hour coffee/tea station on board ship; welcome and farewell cocktail on board ship; port fees.
 Subject to change without notice.

-Airfare; visa and passport fees (if applicable); emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance; excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry, and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; pre- or post-cruise travel expenses; fuel surcharge may apply.
+Airfare; visa and passport fees (if applicable); emergency evacuation insurance to a minimum benefit of $200,000 and luggage and trip cancellation insurance (required); excess baggage charges; soft drinks and alcoholic beverages other than those mentioned as included; kayaking; personal expenses such as laundry and onboard communications (telephone calls, faxes, and e-mail service); gratuities to shipboard personnel; pre- or post-cruise travel expenses; fuel surcharge may apply.